cristianrgreco/javagrad/README.md

 ### Purpose of a neural network

+Given an input, and an expected output, a neural network is able to train itself to produce expected outputs given similar inputs.

-An example usage of a neural network, is that given the following data set `2, 3, -1`, we want the neural network to output `1`.
+For example, given the following data set `2, 3, -1`, we want the neural network to output `1`.

 While this may not seem very useful, you could imagine the data set being weather data, or stock market data, and the output being a prediction of the next value.
 With ChatGPT for example, the input would be your tokenized text,